 Festival performers are senior school students aged between 13 and 18 who will perform in front of a panel of judges consisting of big music names from home and overseas.

 This year's judges are Darren Pickering, Luke Smillie, Scott Taitoko, Gwyn Reynolds, Brad Grainger and Kate Taylor.

 The festival will finish with a special gala concert featuring the 2016 All Stars Band compiling top musicians from this year's festival and the winning schools performing their repertoire.

 The judges' band will also be performing.
 The band features national and international artists who have performed around the world - some with the likes of Dave Dobbyn and Jimmy Barnes.

-The festival takes place from August 10-13 at the ASB Theatre Marlborough with most performances free to attend.
+The festival takes place at the ASB Theatre Marlborough with most performances free to attend.
 Tickets for the gala concert are available from the theatre or via www.ticketdirect.co.nz.